We have covered Hardanger instructions for Kloster blocks, needleweaving and dove's eyes in the previous pages of this Hardanger course.

 Stitch the second block as before, making sure you carry the thread behind the block on the back.
-If you only take a tiny stitch from one top point to the next your work will not hold together once you start cutting.
+If you only take a tiny stitch from one top point to the next your work will not hold together once you cut.

-Again, avoid diagonal stiches when you start a new block.
-If these diagonal stitches fall across an area that will later be cut they will become a nuisance and be visible in the final work.
+Again, avoid diagonal stitches when you start a new block.
+If these diagonal stitches fall across an area that you will later cut they will become a nuisance and visible in the final work.

 Use a sharp, fine pointed pair of scissors and count carefully before you cut.

 You can use your needle to create a "channel" for the scissors.
-Just pop the needle in the hole used by the first stitch in the kloster block and out again in the last.
+Just pop the needle into the hole used by the first stitch in the Kloster block and out again in the last.
 Gently pull towards the centre to open up a small gap in which to insert the scissor blades.

 Carefully withdraw the fabric threads, using a pair of tweezers if it helps.

-Weave the four exposed threads in a figure of eight motion, taking the needle over two then under two threads.
-Pull the stitches firmly and work enough to fill the bar comfortably without packing in so many that it begins to bend out of shape.
+Weave the four exposed threads of each bar in a figure of eight motion, taking the needle over two then under two threads.
+Pull the stitches firmly and work enough to fill the bar comfortably, without packing in so many that it bends out of shape.

 Carry a second diagonal thread across from C to D. Take this over the top of the existing thread.

-Bring the needle up from behind the work at D. Twist around this bar twice then pass the needle under both threads at the intersection.
+Bring the needle up from behind the work at D. Twist around this bar twice then pass the needle under both threads at the intersection in the middle.

-Weave under then over alternate bars to form a circular spiders web at the centre.
+Weave under-then-over alternate bars to form a spiral spider's web at the centre.
 Try to keep this flat and smooth.

-When your web is the size you require, finish your stitching next to the thread leading to C. Wrap this thread twice then reinsert the needle at point C. Fasten off through the back of the kloster blocks.
+When your web is the size you require, finish your stitching next to the thrown thread leading to C. Wrap this thread twice, then reinsert the needle at point C. Fasten off through the back of the Kloster blocks.